DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/single-step-apm.md

 ### Specifying tracing library versions {#lib-docker}

-By default, enabling APM on your server installs support for Java, Python, Ruby, Node.js, and .NET services.
+By default, enabling APM on your server installs support for Java, Python, Ruby, Node.js, and .NET services using the Datadog APM libraries pinned to the latest major release.
 If you only have services implemented in some of these languages, set `DD_APM_INSTRUMENTATION_LIBRARIES` when running the installation script.
+If no libraries are specified then all are installed.

 For example, to install support for only v1.25.0 of the Java tracing library and the latest Python tracing library, add the following to the installation command: